PraveerDegun/Excel-Project-using-Hockey-club-data/README.md

-# Teamo Project
+# Hockey Club Project

-The **Teamo Project** is a planning and management document designed to support the development of a hockey management app.
+The **Hockey Club Project** is a planning and management document designed to support the development of a hockey team management app.
 It includes key project components such as task lists, feature planning, scheduling, and design ideas — all stored in an Excel workbook.

 ## 📁 Project Contents